clementchesneau/AASCSurvey-Laravel/README.md

 ## Marketing Plan

-You can find our maketing analysis in the Market_analysis_AASC_SURVEY.docx file.
+You can find our marketing analysis in the Market_analysis_AASC_SURVEY.docx file.
 Careful it's in french.

 ## Launch our project